w3c/did-wg/index.md

 ### How long will this take?

-There is no time limit set on when these things resolve.
+There is no time limit set on when objections are upheld or rejected.
 It is typically  done within a month or two of the formal objections being raised, but can drag on for months after that.